-- Watch those hot handles – In the professional and domestic kitchen, kitchen grips or oven gloves should also be available.
+- Watch those hot handles: In professional and domestic kitchens, kitchen grips or oven gloves should also be available.
 Use caution when lifting pans or other hot utensils.

-- Back off when lifting lids – Take care to stay back when lifting the lid from a pot or pan of boiling water.
-Steam will rise quickly creating potential for injury, so never look directly inside without waiting for the steam to clear first.
+- Back off when lifting lids: Take care to stay back when lifting the lid from a pot or pan of boiling water.
+Steam will rise quickly creating the potential for injury, so never look directly inside without waiting for the steam to clear first.

 Above all, apply common sense around safety in the kitchen.
 If in doubt, always err on the side of caution.